Evnia Charitable Trust (Severn Trent Trust Fund)

 Make Direct Contact

-The trust specifically states it “welcomes approaches” from qualifying organizations.
+The trust specifically states it “welcomes approaches” from qualifying organisations.
 Direct contact via phone (0121 355 7766) or email (office@sttf.org.uk) is the recommended route rather than waiting for a formal funding announcement.

 Leverage Auriga Services Connection

-Since Auriga Services (www.aurigaservices.co.uk) is wholly owned by Evnia and works with 72 partner organizations, existing or potential partners of Auriga may have pathways to Evnia funding.
-Auriga works with charities, local authorities, housing organizations, and other bodies supporting people in financial need.
+Since Auriga Services (www.aurigaservices.co.uk) is wholly owned by Evnia and works with 72 partner organisations, existing or potential partners of Auriga may have pathways to Evnia funding.
+Auriga works with charities, local authorities, housing organisations, and other bodies supporting people in financial need.

 Demonstrate Gap-Filling Value